btemplep/authzee/README.md

 ### Resource Authz

-"Resource Authz" is a metadata wrapper for resources, resource actions, and their relationships.
+"Resource Authz"s are used to associate resources, resource actions, and their relationships.

 Create them as a child class of `authzee.ResourceAuthz`, and fill in the default values to declare the resource type, resource action type, as well as parent and child relationships.

-Authzee does not keep a a hierarchy of relationships, and defining these is purely up to the user, and how they would like to authorize their resources.
+Authzee does not keep a a hierarchy of relationships, and defining these is purely up to you, and how you would like to authorize resources.
 If you create a resource authz then you can set up the parent and child relationships however you want.
 What Authzee will do with the defined relationships is:

 - check parent and child resource types against the authz